3 Good Reasons to Attend Automotive Restoration School

 Knowing how to restore cars and trucks can be incredibly valuable.
 Just think of all the nice vehicles that get damaged in accidents or simply age and rust.
 When you combine areas like collision repairs, paint refinishing, auto parts rebuilding, hot rodding, and classic vehicle collecting, it's easy to see the massive size of the car restoration industry.

 Plus, auto restoration often helps the environment.
-For example, consider the benefits that can result from rebuilding automotive components rather than resorting to newly manufactured ones.
-A rebuilt car engine requires only about half of the energy required to produce a new one.
-And, every year, the global auto parts rebuilding industry prevents the equivalent of more than 150,000 railroad cars of natural raw materials from being extracted.***
+The Automotive Parts Remanufacturers Association describes some of the benefits that can result from rebuilding automotive components rather than resorting to newly manufactured ones.
+For example, a rebuilt car engine requires only about half of the energy required to produce a new one.
+And, every year, the global auto parts rebuilding industry prevents the equivalent of more than 150,000 railroad cars of natural raw materials from being extracted.